 With a simple multi-function valve it's really easy to use, with the one-way inflation part making it pretty efficient to blow up quickly and it dumps air quickly when deflating by opening up the whole valve.
 This simple design works well and helps maintain an impressively small pack size.

-This is definitely a three season mat for warm sleepers but you can certainly extend the use of it by pairing it with the Gram Counter Gear Featherweight Foam Mat for colder conditions or just added protection.
+This mat is suitable for three season use for warm sleepers (as long as you're not on frozen ground or snow) but you can extend the use of it by pairing it with the Gram Counter Gear Featherweight Foam Mat for colder conditions or just added protection.

 - Reviewed by Ultralight Outdoor Gear